brendanzab/language-garden/lang-fractal-tree-rewriting/IDEAS.md

 ### Anabaena Cetenula (detailed)

-A more detailed model of a filement of Anabaena Cetenula[^anabaena4].
+A more detailed model of a filament of Anabaena Cetenula[^anabaena4].

 ```text
 data polarity :=